 Sarepta Therapeutics, Inc. (together with its wholly-owned subsidiaries "Sarepta" or the "Company") is a biopharmaceutical company focused on the discovery and development of unique RNA-targeted therapeutics for the treatment of rare, infectious and other diseases.
 Applying its proprietary, highly-differentiated and innovative platform technologies, the Company is able to target a broad range of diseases and disorders through distinct RNA-targeted mechanisms of action.
 The Company is primarily focused on rapidly advancing the development of its potentially disease-modifying Duchenne muscular dystrophy ("DMD") drug candidates, including its lead DMD product candidate, eteplirsen, designed to skip exon 51.
+On August 25, 2015, the Company announced the filing by the Food and Drug Administration ("FDA") of its new drug application ("NDA") for eteplirsen for the treatment of DMD amenable to exon 51 skipping.
+Eteplirsen is under priority review with a Prescription Drug User Fee Act ("PDUFA") action date of February 26, 2016.
 The Company is also developing therapeutics using its technology for the treatment of drug resistant bacteria and infectious, rare and other human diseases.